Optimal Sleep Complex Benefits

 Melatonin is a natural hormone that plays an important role in the body’s natural sleep-wake cycle, it is produced by the pineal glad when darkness occurs and the retina sends a message to a specific part of the brain called the suprachiasmatic nucleus (SCN), which then signals the body to start producing melatonin and tells the body it is time for sleep.
 Using a melatonin sleep aid, such as our Optimal Sleep Complex Plus mimics this process and helps you fall asleep faster.

 Magnesium works by assisting GABA receptor functioning.
-The role of GABA is to inhibit or reduce the activity of neurons and in turn promote relaxation and reduce anxiety.
+The role of GABA is to inhibit or reduce the activity of neurons and in turn promote relaxation and overall well-being.
 Magnesium also works as a muscle relaxant and has calming effects.
 It is one of the many minerals that is generally deficient in a modern diet.
 Additionally, there is strong evidence for zinc as a sleep aid when used in combination with magnesium, although the exact mode of action is not known.

 Lemon balm works to aid sleep by inhibiting the GABA transaminase enzyme, which in turn causes mild sedation.
 Lemon balm is often used in combination with valerian root, as it is in our Optimal Sleep Complex, because valerian is known to stimulate Glutamate Decarboxylase, which converts Glutamate into GABA.
 It is thought that the combination of the two creates a two-pronged stimulation of GABA concentrations in the brain which results in a feeling of sedation and better sleep.